FaiLuReH3Ro/dev-survey-presentation/README.md

 * IT professional
 * Aspiring developers

+### Questions

+* Which programming languages are most in demand?
+* Which database technologies are currently most sought after
+* Which Integrated Development Environments (IDEs) are the most popular?

 ### Goals

 * Provide data-driven insights and predictive analysis into which programming languages, databases, and tools are most in demand
 * Help organizations focus on hiring, training, and investments in the right areas

 ## Table of Contents

 * Executive Summary